-AP ART AND DESIGN 12: PHOTO (A2DP-12-PH)
+ADVANCED PLACEMENT ART and DESIGN 12(ASAD -12/A2DP-12)

-This course will be taught by Mr. Wood.
-This course is a one-year program of studies designed to satisfy the portfolio submission requirements of the AP College Board for AP Art and Design.
-It is a rigorous course aimed at the student who has a particular interest or passion for photography.
-Students will have the opportunity to visually and conceptually develop a theme or topic of their choice (Sustained Investigation).
-Students will develop and apply a deeper understanding of the elements of art and principles of design as they relate to photography.
-In creating a volume of work which explores their chosen theme or topic, emphasis will be placed on students experimenting, revising their work, engaging with assorted materials and processes, and developing their concept.
+This course is the continuation and completion of a two-year program of studies designed to satisfy the portfolio submission requirements of the AP College Board for AP Art and Design.
+It is a rigorous course intended for students who have completed Pre-AP Art and Design 11 and who intend to complete the volume of work (Sustained Investigation) required for portfolio submission to the AP College Board.
+Students are expected to demonstrate an advanced understanding of the elements of art and principles of design while exploring their chosen theme or topic.
+Emphasis will be placed experimentation, revision of work, engagement with assorted materials and processes, and development of concept.
 Group critiques will be scheduled at regular intervals and student participation in these is essential.
-Note: students will be responsible for the cost of their AP portfolio evaluation (\$130.00 Cdn).
 Note: Successful portfolio evaluation from the AP College Board may provide students with credit for a 3-credit first-year post-secondary course at an institution which recognizes the AP program.
-Recommended prerequisite: Photography 11/12
+Recommended prerequisite: Pre-AP Art and Design 11